Action-Gradient Monte Carlo Tree Search for Non-Parametric Continuous (PO)MDPs: MIS Tree Procedures

-In this subsection we show the derivation of the MIS tree update equation, and also show their numerically stable forms using log likelihoods for probability values.
+In this section we show the derivation of the MIS Tree update equations, and also show their numerically stable forms using log likelihoods for probability values.
 We denote the regular and the weighted log-sum-exp function as $LSE$, differentiated by having one or two vector inputs, and they are defined as \begin{linenomath*}

-\end{linenomath*} To handle negative $\boldsymbol{a}_{1,\ldots,n}$, \eqref{eq:LSE_weighted} can be defined to compute the log of absolute value and sign separately of the log argument, such that the sign is multiplied back after exponentiation if required.
+\end{linenomath*} To handle negative $\boldsymbol{y}_{1,\ldots,n}$, \eqref{eq:LSE_weighted} can be defined to compute the log of absolute value and sign separately of the log argument, such that the sign is multiplied back after exponentiation if required.
 We also denote a vector with brackets $[\cdot]$.

 We slightly modify the notations to an enumerated form in this subsection to later match vector notations.
 In these notations, the visitation counter relationships are: \begin{linenomath*}

 \end{linenomath*} the state value estimator: \begin{linenomath*}